Redefining customer support through conversational AI for Spa Ceylon - A Case Study

 This project also made our team at Rootcode AI realize that the message overload bottleneck faced by Spa Ceylon, where customer support agents were overloaded with a massive amount of inquiries, was not a problem unique to Spa Ceylon only.
 After some research, we identified that this is a general problem for nearly all e-commerce retailers who have a high volume of customers.
 And we wanted to solve this problem in a way that every e-commerce retailer can utilize the capabilities of conversational AI to optimize their customer support experience to the maximum.
 We built ConverseUp to help e-commerce businesses solve the message-overload bottleneck once and for all.

 ConverseUp is a conversational AI platform through which e-commerce businesses can integrate their product databases from various e-commerce platforms like Shopify, Woocommerce, etc., and train and deploy their conversational AI agents seamlessly while providing a rich interface for human support agents to take control of conversations whenever they want.
 You can read more about our work on ConverseUp and how we are building an end-to-end conversational AI platform for e-commerce businesses over here.
+Are you interested in using AI to solve your business problems?
+Let’s collaborate on your next project.

 share-icon